Raise a toast to the 15 most expensive wines in the world

 Known for making some of the best Bordeaux wines, Chateau Margaux and its traditions have remained largely unchanged since the 17th century.
 A product from the prestigious winemakers, the rare 1787 bottle once belonged to the private collection of the third American President, Thomas Jefferson.

 However, no one ever got the opportunity to taste this scintillating wine.
 Over the years, the bottle changed hands and landed in New York wine trader William Sokolin’s cellar.
 He once brought it to dinner at the Four Season Hotel where a waiter accidentally knocked it off.
-Initially tagged at USD 500,000, it never got the chance to go under the hammer to realise the price.
-The insurance amount Sokolin received was USD 225,000.
+Initially tagged at USD 500,000 (over INR 4.14 crore), it never got the chance to go under the hammer to realise the price.
+The insurance amount Sokolin received was USD 225,000 (over INR 1.86 crore).

 Ampoule from Penfolds Block 42